 When you read your medical record you may find something that you believe is not accurate.
 You might believe that important information is missing.
-You have the right to correct your medical record by having information added to your record to make it more complete or accurate.
+You have the right to have information added to your medical to make it more complete or accurate.
 The HIPAA Privacy Rule calls this right the right to amend your medical record.